 If you switch Minnesota public employers, your pension contributions and service credit are not rolled into the new plan.
 The service credit earned will remain with the fund where the service was earned.
 When you retire, you will receive payment from each public retirement association.

 Be sure to notify MSRS if you have service with another pension plan so we can contact the other fund to provide accurate benefit information.

-Paul has seven years of Minnesota public employment.
-He worked two years for a Minnesota county.
-His position was covered by PERA and five years for the State of Minnesota.
-His position was covered under the MSRS General Employees Retirement Plan.
+Let's say you had seven years of Minnesota public employment.
+You worked two years for a Minnesota county during which time you were covered by PERA.
+Five years of service was with the State of Minnesota, during which time you were covered under the MSRS General Employees Retirement Plan.

-To calculate his retirement benefit, both MSRS and PERA will use the same five-high salary.
-We review salary from his entire 7-year public employment to determine the 60 month period with the highest average salary.
+To calculate the retirement benefit, both MSRS and PERA will use the same five-high salary.
+We review salary from your entire seven-year public employment to determine the 60 month period with the highest average salary.

-In retirement, he will receive two monthly benefit payments: one from PERA representing his two years of service and one from MSRS for his five years of service.
+In retirement, you will receive two monthly benefit payments: one from PERA representing two years of service and one from MSRS representing the five years of state service.